-- 1. Medical Helps individuals with out-patient care and lab work ordered by their infectious disease physician and other RW providers - 2.
+- 1. Medical Needs- Helps individuals with out-patient care and lab work ordered by their infectious disease physician and other RW providers - 2.
 HIV Drug Assistance Program (HDAP) Medications shall be provided for those without access to HIV meds through health insurance, via the HIV Drug Assistance Program, which directly purchases medications from a State contracted wholesale drug distributor and contracts with a mail order pharmacy to dispense meds to RW clients statewide - 3.
-Insurance Assistance Program (IAP) Eligible clients with private health insurance or TennCare should be enrolled in the Tennessee RW Insurance Program for assistance in paying premiums, co-pays and deductibles up to the current monthly maximum of \$1,500.
+Insurance Assistance Program (IAP) Eligible clients with private health insurance or TennCare should be enrolled in the Tennessee RW Insurance Program for assistance in paying premiums, co-pays and deductibles up to the current monthly maximum of \$1,500 in the Healthcare Marketplace.

 Ryan White funds must be the payer of last resort for the three programs

 - 1. To work with local agencies and medical providers to facilitate referral processes and service delivery for eligible HIV-positive patients in need and to maximize care and treatment within the existing system of the HIV Drug Assistance Program (HDAP), Insurance Assistance (IAP) and Medical Services Programs. - 2.
 To support the Southeast Regional Consortia and the consortia efforts to educate and improve services for affected County residents. - 3.
 To attend appropriate educational conferences/programs to increase staff/program knowledge base and to improve quality of service. - 4.
-To educate clients as well as community providers regarding the Affordable Care Act (ACA) and to assist with individual client enrollment as appropriate in the Affordable Care Act (ACA) program.
+To educate clients as well as community providers regarding the Affordable Care Act (ACA) and to assist with individual client enrollment as appropriate in the Affordable Care Act (ACA) program. - 5.
+To meet all program requirements as set forth in contract scope of services.

-Actual Actual Budget Budget

-Expenditures by type 2017 2018 2019 2020

-Employee Compensation \$ 114,566 \$ 121,786 \$ 139,328 \$ 138,507

-Employee Benefits 59,506 66,764 70,372 64,951

-Operations 7,742 8,810 9,852 10,150

-Total Expenditures \$ 181,814 \$ 197,360 \$ 219,552 \$ 213,608

-Authorized Positions

-Full-time 2.00 2.15 2.15 2.15

-Skimp - - - -

-Part-time 1.00 2.00 2.00 2.00
+Expenditures by type Actual 2018 Actual 2019 Budget 2020 Budget 2021 Employee Compensation \$ 121,786 \$ 91,876 \$ 138,507 \$ 144,844 Employee Benefits 66,764 45,494 64,951 49,669 Operations 8,810 5,350 10,150 15,387 Total Expenditures \$ 197,360 \$ 142,720 \$ 213,608 \$ 209,900 Authorized Positions Full-time Skimp 2.15 2.15 2.15 2.15 Part-time 2.00 2.00 2.00 2.00